mapbender/mapbender-documentation/en/elements/export/printclient.rst

 **The print pdf output**

-* Mapbender saves its generated print files in the browser's default download folder or shows them directly in your browser (depending on your browser settings).
+* Mapbender displays the generated PDF directly in your browser and provides it for download.
 * If the queued print is used, the files will be saved under the Mapbender directory **public/prints/**.